MyatKyawKaung/Zui_Cheatsheet/README.md

 # Zui PCAP Investigation Cheatsheet

-A defensive SOC/DFIR cheatsheet for investigating PCAP files in Zui using Zeek, Suricata, and Zed queries.
+A SOC/DFIR cheatsheet for investigating PCAP files in Zui using Zeek, Suricata, and Zed queries.

 ## Purpose